 Have students take a look at real WWI recruitment posters and then design their own after reflecting on the diverse motivations for enlisting.
 Find examples of recruitment posters in our interactive virtual exhibition here.
 Additional examples can be found in our optional PowerPoint presentation.
-Otherwise numerous examples can be found here or with a simple Google Images search.
+Numerous other examples can be found here, or with a simple Google Images search.

 Activities you might also like